 The accompanying Consolidated Financial Statements include the accounts of Omega Flex, Inc. (Omega) and its subsidiaries (collectively the "Company").
-The Company's audited Consolidated Financial Statements for the years ended December 31, 2021, 2020 and 2019 have been prepared in accordance with accounting standards set by the Financial Accounting Standards Board (FASB), and with the instructions of Form 10-K and Article 5 of Regulation S-X. All material inter-company accounts and transactions have been eliminated in consolidation.
+The Company's audited Consolidated Financial Statements for the years ended December 31, 2022, 2021 and 2020 have been prepared in accordance with accounting standards set by the Financial Accounting Standards Board (FASB) and Article 5 of Regulation S-X. All material intercompany accounts and transactions have been eliminated in consolidation.

 The Company is a leading manufacturer of flexible metal hose, which is used in a variety of applications to carry gases and liquids within their particular applications.
 The Company's business is controlled as a single operating segment that consists of the manufacture and sale of flexible metal hose and accessories.
-These applications include carrying liquefied gases in certain processing applications, fuel gases within residential and commercial buildings, medical gases in health care facilities, and vibration absorbers in high vibration applications.
+These applications include carrying fuel gases within residential and commercial buildings; gasoline and diesel gasoline products (both above and below the ground) in a double containment piping to contain any possible leaks, which is used in automotive and marina refueling, and fueling for back-up generation; and medical gases in health care facilities.
 The Company's flexible metal piping is also used to carry other types of gases and fluids in a number of industrial applications where the customer requires the piping to have both a degree of flexibility and/or an ability to carry corrosive compounds or mixtures, or to carry at both very high and very low (cryogenic) temperatures.